Everest Cost Breakdown 2026

 | Extra cylinder surcharge at altitude | $600-$900 per bottle | Carry costs from Base Camp to high camps are expensive.
 Plan conservatively. |

-Budget operators sometimes reduce allocated cylinders per climber to lower package costs.
+Generally budget operators sometimes reduce allocated cylinders per climber to lower package costs.
 Insufficient oxygen on summit day is one of the most documented contributing factors in Everest fatalities.
-When comparing operators, confirm exactly how many cylinders are allocated per climber and where they are pre-positioned at each camp.
+Specifically, a 90-minute queue at the Hillary Step at 3 L/min summit flow consumes 37-50% of cylinder supply — climbers without extra cylinders cached at the South Summit may not have enough oxygen for the 30-50% slower descent.
+Notably, when comparing operators, confirm exactly how many cylinders are allocated per climber AND where they are pre-positioned at each camp.
+This is the single most-important inclusion question to ask.

 Insurance (Now Mandatory)